Hackebein/Object-Tracking-Unitypackage/README.md

 **Update in Edit Mode**: Allows to update this tracker from the Base Component

 ### Menu Item
-#### ObjectTracking/tracker/\<SERIAL NUMBER\>/enabled
+#### ObjectTracking/tracker/\<IDENTIFIER\>/enabled
 Toggle - Enables Object

 #### ObjectTracking/goStabilized
-Toggle - stabalize movement if a lot of movement is going on
+Toggle - Stabilize movement if a lot of movement is going on

 #### ObjectTracking/isStabilized [Read Only]
 #### ObjectTracking/isLazyStabilized [Read Only]
-Button - shows if stabalization is active
+Button - Shows if stabalization is active

 ### Debug Menu Item
 #### ObjectTracking/isRemotePreview